Neuromechanics-Lab/Tethered-Lean-and-Release/README.md

 3. Click **Scan**.
 Confirm the LiveAmp device via Device Number.
 4. Set **AUX Channels** to 8 (for STE box).
 5. Enable ACC sensors.
-6. Keep Chunk Size and Sampling Rate as default.
+6. Keep **Chunk Size** and **Sampling Rate** as default (Chunk Size 10, Sampling Rate 500 Hz).
-7. Under LSL Trigger Output Style, check **EEG Channel** (for later analysis).
+7. Under LSL Trigger Output Style, check **EEG Channel** (so that the trigger markers can also be de-jittered like the EEG and AUX channels for later analysis, but note that this will result in 1 or more additional channel(s) in the EEG stream, the numbering scheme of this configuration is not yet tested).
 8. Click **Link**.
 The button changes to **Unlink** upon success.

 #### d.
 Setup the Lab Recorder